glennin-codes/solving-problems/Readme.md

    -  Input Size (n): How does the algorithm scale as the input size increases?
    - Focus on Growth: Big-O notation ignores constant factors and lower-order terms, focusing on how the algorithm scales with large inputs.

-    *Real-World Implications: Understanding time and space complexities helps predict performance, scalability, and  memory usage, which is crucial for optimizing and choosing algorithms for real-world applications*.

 ### Tips for Calculating Time and Space Complexities